 Instinct in extreme circumstances gives us a graphic clue to the basic need for darkness: when psychically overwhelmed, a person crouches down and covers her eyes, taking cover in solitude if possible.
 Depressed, hysterical, or shocked from violence, her whole being cries out, “Gimme shelter!”.

-Let’s analyze hygiene’s definition: conditions and practices conducive to the preservation of health.
+First, let’s retrace our steps a moment and analyze Webster’s sly definition of hygiene: conditions and practices conducive to the preservation of health.

-- “conditions and practices” are the normal conditions of life, the environmental and instinctive factors nature has always provided that make life, including healing, possible
+- “conditions and practices” refer to the normal conditions of life, the environmental and instinctive factors nature has always provided that make life, including healing, possible

 - Conducive means: